rizbiislam/saucedemo-test/README.md

-# Welcome to SuccessDemo Test Framework
+# 🎉 Welcome to the SuccessDemo Test Framework! 🎉

-This framework is based on Java and includes Selenium, JUnit, TestNG, Allure reporting, error screenshot capture, and more.

-## User Manual:
+This framework is designed for robust automation testing using **Java**.
+It includes:
+- **Selenium** for browser automation
+- **JUnit** and **TestNG** for structured test management
+- **Allure Reporting** for insightful test reports
+- **Error Screenshots** and more to streamline testing!

+---

+## 🚀 Getting Started

-1. **Create a Maven Project**
+### 1. Set Up a Maven Project
-   Set up a Maven project as you would with any standard Maven setup.
+   - Create a Maven project as usual or set it up from scratch.

-2. **Configure `pom.xml`**
+### 2. Configure `pom.xml`
-   Add the required dependencies and plugins to your `pom.xml` file, which is provided in the project.
+   - Add the provided dependencies and plugins in your `pom.xml` file.

-3. **Set Up Folder Structure**
+### 3. Create Folder Structure
-   Navigate to `src/test/java` and create the following folders:
+   - Go to `src/test/java` and create these folders:
      - `pages`
      - `utilities`
      - `tests`

-4. **Import Files**
+### 4. Import Files
-   - Option 1: Import the provided files into the appropriate folders.
+   - Option 1: Import each file manually into the corresponding folders.
-   - Option 2: Download the `src/test/java` folder and replace your `src/test/java` with it.
+   - Option 2: Download the complete `src/test/java` folder and replace it in your project.

-5. **Drivers Folder**
+### 5. Configure the Driver Path
-   - The project includes a `drivers` folder with Chrome, Edge, and Firefox drivers.
+   - A `drivers` folder is included with Chrome, Edge, and Firefox drivers.
-   - Specify the driver path in `BaseTest.java`, for example:
+   - Set the driver path in `BaseTest.java` as shown below:
      ```java
      System.setProperty("webdriver.chrome.driver", "drivers/chromedriver.exe");
      ```
-   - Alternatively, if using Selenium 4+, you can use:
+   - Or, if using Selenium 4+, use:
      ```java
      WebDriverManager.chromedriver().setup();
      ```

-6. **Add `testing.xml`**
+### 6. Add `testing.xml`
-   Download the `testing.xml` file and place it in your project directory.
+   - Download `testing.xml` and place it in your project directory to manage test execution.

-7. **Run the Project**
+### 7. Run Your Tests 🚦
-   Save your project and execute the tests.
-The `allure-report` and `screenshot` folders will be created automatically upon execution.
+   - Save your project and run it.
+The `allure-report` and `screenshot` folders will be generated automatically during test execution.

+---

 8. **Generate Allure HTML Report**
    - Run the following command to serve the Allure report: